top of page

 Indirect Method

 By choosing either the direct or indirect method, you can create a cash flow statement that shows the money coming in and going out of your business.
-This statement gives you a clear view of your cash position and helps you make smart financial decisions.

 The Power of a Cash Flow Statement Example